Chrisdwoodby/jeopardyClone/README.md

 # This section of the Three Mile Island nuclear power facility melted down in 1979.

+In this sprint you will take what you know of React and apply it to building a more complex application.
+This sprint encourages you to focus more on data flow and how front end applications can be put together.

 ## Objectives

  - Understand how to implement conditional rendering